are-we-gfx1100-yet/are-we-gfx1100-yet.github.io/content/post/a1111-webui/index.md

 pip install -r requirements.txt

-# might not be needed if there is only one gpu
+# not needed if only one gpu is present
 export HIP_VISIBLE_DEVICES=0

 python3 launch.py
 ```

-### Caveats

-> `CodeFormer` will raise exception when checking `pytorch`'s version, which is `2.0.0a0`, thus face restoration is unavailable for now.

 ### Conclusions

 At first, I was building `pytorch` in Docker, with [rocm/composable_kernel:ck_ub20.04_rocm5.5](https://hub.docker.com/layers/rocm/composable_kernel/ck_ub20.04_rocm5.5/images/sha256-7ecc3b5e2e0104a58188ab5f26085c31815d2ed03955d66b805fc10d9e1f6873?context=explore) as the base, but I encountered Segmentation Fault and didn't have the time to try again.
 Hopefully [rocm/pytorch](https://hub.docker.com/r/rocm/pytorch) will update in recent days too.

 Compared to ROCm 5.5 RC4 in Docker, ROCm 5.5 + bare installation does improve in stability and VRAM management.
 Performance can be optimized further, but I am satisfied now.

+UPDATE: Using `PYTORCH_ROCM_ARCH=gfx1100` to build `torch` with support for 7000 series, and `FORCE_CUDA=1` to build `torchvision` with complete support for ROCm.
+You should not encounter Segmentation Fault after that.

 ## References